 10- Walk at the Promenade Plantée (ou Coulée Verte): just as the High Line in New York, these old train tracks respectively in the 12th and 15th arrondissements have been turned into lush, elevated walking paths and served as decor in the movie « Before Sunset »

-More good addresses and insiders advice here!
+More good addresses and insiders advice in my Paris guide!